-The Efficiency with which Formal Public Complaints Filed with the Agency have been Processed a Financial Audit of the Agency Performed by an Entity Independent of the County.
+The Efficiency with which Formal Public Complaints Filed with the Agency have been Processed

 Persons with complaints about DHS services, staff or provider agencies may contact the Allegheny County Information Line or the DHS Director's Action Line (DAL).
 Complaints and appeals may also be registered with the PA Department of Aging.